![]() |

 hanging in Coloma and it was witnessed by 6,000

-the junction with Highway 49 South.
+people.
 Also, heavily traveled was

 the old Coloma Road from Sacramento to Folsom,